reagul/Jenkins-VS7-K8s/README.md

 ### Summary of experience

 This repo will take you through
-- Installing Jenkins on your Env
+- Installing Jenkins on your Kubernetes Env
-- Install and run a SpringBoot CI/CD Pipeline
+- Run  SpringBoot CI/CD Pipeline Which will
 	-  Access Github build a Java Spring Boot app
 	-  Run  maven unit tests
 	-  create a deployment jar